Cross-border provision of services

 - A Polish chef would like to occasionally offer catering services in the Czech Republic.

 Cross-border services can essentially be provided in two ways: either by self-employed persons/freelancers or by the employees of a company (posting of workers).
-Each is the subject to different conditions, which are explained in detail in the respective sections.
+Each mode is subject to different conditions, which are explained in detail in the respective sections.